-This is supported.
-The front facade is too tall for the location.
-There is insufficient information on material finishes proposed, They do not appear to reflect the character (desired Street to reduce the impact of the height of the front façade.
-The proposed artwork treatments to the boundary walls are generally supported.
+Street to reduce the of the finer grain built form in the area. impact of the height of This is supported.
+The front facade is too tall for the the front façade. location.
+There is insufficient information on The proposed artwork treatments the to material finishes proposed, They do not boundary walls are appear to reflect the character (desired generally supported. or otherwise) of the area.
+The building appears imposing from the street.
+The rear (and side) elevations are of poor standard.
+The Leederville TAFE redevelopment is a good example of Context and Neighbourhood Character, Built Form and Scale, and Aesthetics.
+This is all achieved in a modern design.
+The materials, heights, fenestration, detailing and general form contribute positively to the streetscape and reflect the desired character of the neighbourhood.
 Comments The items identified at the previous DAC meeting were considered to be in some instances only addressed in part with some still remaining unaddressed.
-The following are items that are to be addressed through further modification to the proposal: Reduce the height of the building having greater consideration to the current and future height requirements.
-Set back and articulate the upper levels of the development from all boundaries to minimise the impact of height, bulk and scale on the streetscape and neighbouring properties.
-Consider removing top floor to help achieve the desired reduction of bulk and scale Address the massing of the site is to have greater consideration to the amenity of the neighbouring properties and the rear interface requirements of City Policy.
-Further address ways to maximise the amount of bathrooms with access to external windows to provide access to natural light and ventilation Address how access to natural light and ventilation is to be incorporated into the circulation areas Further refine the elevations.
+The following are items that are to be addressed through further modification to the proposal: Reduce the height of the building having greater consideration to the future current and height requirements.
+Set back and articulate the upper levels of the development from all boundaries to minimise the impact of height, bulk and scale on the streetscape and neighbouring properties. · Consider removing top floor to help achieve the desired reduction of bulk and scale · Address the massing of the site is to have greater consideration to the amenity of the neighbouring properties and the rear interface requirements of City Policy. • Further address ways to maximise the amount of bathrooms with access to external windows to provide access to natural light and ventilation • Address how access to natural light and ventilation is to be incorporated into the circulation areas Further refine the elevations.
 Use contrasting materials and colours and break up the repetition and symmetry of the design to add interest, visually